-The provider had ensured that there was a comprehensive needs assessment in place for the residents.
-The assessment of needs included review of the residents' speech and language requirements.
+The provider had ensured that there was a needs assessment completed with the residents.
+The assessment of needs included review of the residents' behaviour support needs.
 The support plan gave clear guidance for staff on how to support the resident.
 The staff were able to tell the inspector of the supports and strategies put in place for the resident and how they were implementing such supports.
-For example there were visuals in place within the centre to aid the residents understanding of what time activities were at and what staff members were working on a given day.
-The person in charge had ensured that the residents were assisted and supported to communicate in accordance with their needs and abilities.
-The residents had access to television and Internet.
+For example staff spoken with identified potential antecedents to a residents behaviour and explained that one behaviour strategy they used was distraction and this was very effective in preventing behaviours that may challenge.